okansungur/drafts/README.md

 ```

-- The Interface Segregation Principle: Clients should not be forced to depend upon interfaces that they do not use
+- __The Interface Segregation Principle__: Clients should not be forced to depend upon interfaces that they do not use

 Bad
 ```